lupino3/BackupGDrive/README.md

 # BackupGDrive

-Azure function to sync GDrive to Azure Storage using RClone.
+Azure functions to sync GDrive to Azure Storage using RClone.
 Used for personal backups.

-Still very much in WIP stage.
+Currently implemented as a PowerShell function.